 - Beautiful foodstyling

 One of the most fun things for me to learn as a food blogger was how to present my food in the most beautiful way, and I have come up with a formula that always works.
-Find out more on that in my blogpost Foodstyling 101 or in my video:
+These are my white chocolate pretzel sheet cake and my fried tomato rice.
+Find out more on that in my blogpost Foodstyling 101.

 Since I took the class I have been devouring books on food photography.
 My favourites are